karaiwulf/lesbianunix.dev/content/about.md

 ---

 Hi, I am Kararou Ren!
 My name is often stylized as Ræn and pronounced as rain, like the weather!

-I am a transfemme hacker.
 My prounouns are [fæ/fær](https://pronoun.is/fae).

+## Transfemme Gendertrash Hackerscumm

 My specialty is information security.
 I can be both blue and red team.
 I am (not very) versed in the realm of software engineering, but also have some